odhs/ds/README.md

-# ds
-Data Science Studies
+# Repository to Data Science Studies